Klortho/citation-exporter/README.md

 Here are the parameters that are defined:

 * `jetty.port`
-* `item_provider` - string specifying which item provider to use.
+* `item_source` - string specifying which ItemSource to use.
 Default is "test".
 * `id_converter_url` - URL of the PMC ID converter API.
 Default is "http://web.pubmedcentral.nih.gov/utils/idconv/v1.1/".
 * `id_converter_params` - Query string parameters to send to the the PMC ID